LeoAlvarenga/LeoAlvarenga/README.md

-# Oh, hello there 👋!
-I'm Leonardo!
+# Hello there!👋 I'm Leonardo!
 ### Welcome to my Github Profile!
 Feel Free to look, contribute or just talk! 😄

 <!--